 Ways to Be Truly Helpful

-- listen to reader needs
+- listen to the reader’s needs

 - write and publish blog posts solving reader needs